 I started graduate school at the University of Illinois, Urbana-Champaign, in the fall of 1989.
 This was in the English program, although I had music background, too, so when, that September, combing through the Graduate Library, I landed upon a copy of the Autumn 1986 issue of Victorian Studies devoted to music of the Victorian era, and edited by Nicholas Temperley, I was intrigued.
 I devoured the issue, then realized that its editor was Professor of Music at my university.
 It took me a full year to get up my nerve to introduce myself and my interest in taking my dissertation into music-literature studies.
 When I did, Professor Temperley (which I never have stopped calling him, though he corrected me all the time: “it is just Nicholas!”) could not have been kinder.
 His nineteenth-century music course was a highlight for me and, on a personal level, introduced me to Edward Elgar’s Enigma Variations whose haunting “Nimrod” movement my father walked me down the aisle to at my wedding seven years later.
 I am very close to my father, an amateur music-lover, but I also considered Prof. Temperley to be a second father, in all senses of the word.

 Prof. Temperley mentored my professional life in many ways, introducing me to MVSA (Midwest Victorian Studies Association; I actually rode with him and Prof. Arnstein to the 1992 South Bend conference, never realizing I was riding with two fore-fathers of the organization!).
 He accompanied me on piano when they invited me to sing songs found in the novels of Elizabeth Gaskell for evening entertainment at the 1993 conference in Chicago.
 I soon realized that MVSA had him to thank not only for its inauguration but for its interdisciplinary nature, the rich tradition of music concerts—like Elgar’s The Dream of Gerontius that he had staged at UIUC for the 2007 MVSA conference.
 I had a very supportive English dissertation committee, but certainly it was Prof. Temperley who urged my research and integration of close explications of the ballads, hymns, operas, and folk-songs found in the novels of Gaskell, Eliot, and Hardy I studied, at a time when music-literature studies was still more focused on the literary.
 Even as I started my second monograph ten years later—getting even closer to his field of hymnody in researching children’s hymnbooks of the Victorian era—he advised me: don’t forget about the tunes; save space for analyzing the music!
-It turns out that he was reviewer for the press (Ashgate) which accepted the study for publication in 2016; in fact, both my monographs have been blessed with Nicholas Temperley’s quotes of praise of their jacket-covers.
+It turns out that he was reviewer for the press (Ashgate) which accepted the study for publication in 2016; in fact, both my monographs have been blessed with Nicholas Temperley’s quotes of praise of their jacket-covers download youtube music to iphone.

 I have also been honored to be supported by Prof. Temperley in personal ways.
 In 1999, on my first trip to the UK, he and Mary invited my family and me to their flat in London.
 In 2009, when I hosted MVSA in Richmond, Indiana, he came early and stayed late to see my town, meet my colleagues, and see my family.
 In 2014, while on sabbatical for my book-project, I came to visit for scholarly inspiration and spent a marvelous evening with Prof. Temperley at the piano, and Mary and I sight-reading Victorian songs.
 My husband, daughter, and I have visited their home on Indiana Avenue numerous times over the years, the last time being in June 2019: he had just had a mini-stroke and was unable to serve the lunch he was planning but I am grateful that we could see him briefly as we travelled through town.
 And seeing him at conferences was like greeting a family member, enjoying meals and strolls through town as we hustled from event to event.